pinki-choudhury/cinema-tickets-system/README.md

 This project is a Java-based implementation of a cinema ticket booking system.
 It allows users to purchase tickets for different types of attendees (Adult, Child, Infant) while adhering to specific business rules and constraints.
 The system calculates the total cost of tickets and reserves seats accordingly.

 **Key Features**
-* Purchase tickets for Adults, Children, and Infants.
+* Purchase tickets for Adults, Children, and Infants

-* Validate ticket purchase requests (e.g., maximum of 25 tickets, at least one adult ticket required).
+* Validate ticket purchase requests (e.g., maximum of 25 tickets, at least one adult ticket required)

-* Calculate the total cost of tickets.
+* Calculate the total cost of tickets

-* Reserve seats for valid ticket purchases.
+* Reserve seats for valid ticket purchases

 ## **Prerequisites**
 Before running the project, ensure you have the following installed: